 All students at Milgate participate in weekly wellbeing lessons in their classrooms.
-These lessons are created using the following principles:
+These lessons cover SWPBS, Respectful Relationships and explicit teaching of wellbeing strategies based on student need.

 SWPBS is a process for creating safer and more effective schools.
 It is a systems approach to enhancing the capacity of schools to educate all children by developing research-based, school-wide, and classroom behaviour support systems.
 The process focuses on improving a school’s ability to teach and support positive behaviour for all students.
 Rather than a prescribed program, SWPBS provides systems for schools to design, implement, and evaluate effective school-wide, classroom, non-classroom, and student specific plans.
 SWPBS includes school-wide procedures and processes intended for all students and all staff in all settings.
 SWPBS is not a program or a curriculum.
 It is a team-based process for systemic problem solving, planning, and evaluation.
 It is an approach to creating a safe and productive learning environment where teachers can teach and all students can learn.